 Introducing solid foods before six months: if after checking with your health visitor or doctor, you decide to introduce solid foods before six months, you should avoid giving your baby certain foods as they may cause food allergies or make your baby ill.
-These include foods that contain wheat, gluten, nuts, peanuts, peanut products, seeds, liver, eggs, fish, shellfish, cows’ milk and soft or unpasteurised cheese.
+These include foods that contain wheat, gluten, nuts, peanuts, peanut products, seeds, liver, eggs, fish, shellfish, cows' milk and "mouldy" or unpasteurised cheese.

 Baby food from 6 months

 First foods: your baby’s first foods can include mashed or soft cooked fruit and vegetables like parsnip, potato, yam, sweet potato, carrot, apple or pear, all cooled before eating.
-Or soft fruit like peach, melon, soft ripe banana or avocado as finger foods or mashed.
-Or baby rice or baby cereal mixed with your baby’s usual milk.
-Keep feeding them breast milk or infant formula as well but don’t give them whole cows’ milk as a drink until they are a year old.
+Or soft fruit like peach, melon, ripe banana or avocado as finger foods or mashed.
+Or baby rice or baby cereal mixed with your baby's usual milk.
+Keep feeding them breast milk or infant formula as well, but don’t give them whole cows' milk as a drink until they are a year old.

 Cups: introduce a cup from around six months and offer sips of water with meals.
 Using an open cup or a free flow cup without a valve will help your baby learn to sip and is better for your baby’s teeth.